OMIndependent/quswan/src/liveblogs/tob/tob63.md

 ---

-<strong>Skit:</strong> Velvet asks Laphicet about the malak-and-vessel connection, probably trying to find any hint that Eleanor's spying on the crew for the Abbey.
+**Skit:** Velvet asks Laphicet about the malak-and-vessel connection, probably trying to find any hint that Eleanor's spying on the crew for the Abbey.

 Laphicet points out that he can't read Eleanor's mind.

-<strong>Laphicet:</strong> "Sitting in a box doesn't teach you how the box feels."
+**Laphicet:** "Sitting in a box doesn't teach you how the box feels."

 Velvet's thinking of keeping tabs on her.
 She asks Laphicet about Eleanor and his "boundaries."
 They have a talk before bed.
 She sleeps soundly and softly.

 Velvet warns Laphicet to watch out for "the older girls" in the party...

-I play another new <strong>skit:</strong> Laphicet points out Teresa and Oscar's relationship as siblings.
+I play another new **skit:** Laphicet points out Teresa and Oscar's relationship as siblings.
 They've never argued with each other.
 That's god-tier siblings right there.

 Laphicet asks Velvet if she and her brother had fights.
 They did.
 But they cared for each other, and she called him "adorable."